fullbrainpicture/fullbrainpicture.github.io/index.md

 ## <a names="expertise"></a>Expertise

--**(ultra-)High-resolution MRI** If you're aiming (well) below the millimeter, many toolboxes will not like you.
+**(ultra-)High-resolution MRI** If you're aiming (well) below the millimeter, many toolboxes will not like you.

--**Brain parcellation: cortical layers, subcortex, cerebellum** All of the brain, all of the time.
+**Brain parcellation: cortical layers, subcortex, cerebellum** All of the brain, all of the time.

--**Quantitative MRI analysis** Quantitative techniques are very powerful, but require a bit more than a button press on the scanner.
+**Quantitative MRI analysis** Quantitative techniques are very powerful, but require a bit more than a button press on the scanner.

--**Computational neuroanatomy** Measuring shape is not easy.
+**Computational neuroanatomy** Measuring shape is not easy.

 See my  <a href="https://scholar.google.com/citations?user=g1EY49YAAAAJ">Google Scholar page</a> for projects I have contributed to.